Canadian Idol season 4

 The fourth season of Canadian Idol began in February 2006 ran until September 2006.
 Zack Werner, Jake Gold, Sass Jordan, and Farley Flex returned to judge, and Ben Mulroney returned to host, with Elena Juatco as the new roving reporter.
 The season premiered on May 29, five days after the finale of American Idol Season 5.
 The Canadian Idol title was awarded to competitor Eva Avila on September 17, 2006.

-On Saturday, September 16, 2006, a day prior to the public announcement of the Idol results, Sony BMG Music Entertainment began offering Avila's version of the first single, Meant to Fly, for sale on the website EvaAvila.com.
-Although the page was subsequently blanked, the artwork for the single could be located within the image files of the webpage.
-This occurrence led to the creation of many rumours regarding the winner of the competition.

 Auditions

 Auditions were held in eleven cities in the Winter and early Spring of 2006 in the following order: